-We will carefully assess you before making a joint decision about whether you are likely to recover in the context of an outpatient program.
-There are some people who may struggle in this type of setting, even if they have been making good progress, and may need to receive inpatient treatment for a while longer.
+Why do we fall prey to drug addiction?
+Many factors can come into play.
+At White Sands, we will carefully assess your individual situation before making a joint decision about whether you are likely to recover in the context of an outpatient program.
+Some people may struggle in this type of setting, even if they have been making good progress, and may need to receive inpatient treatment for a while longer.
 For example, if ongoing problems at home or at work represent a significant part of the reason why you were attracted to substance abuse in the first place, continuing to deal with these triggers while you are away from the drug treatment center may harm you and delay your rehabilitation.
-The same is true if you might find it hard to stay away from a social group of fellow addicts who do not share your desire to live a clean, healthy life.
+The same is true if you might find it hard to stay away from a social group of fellow addicts who do not share your desire to live a sober, healthy life.

 If you do seem like a good fit for our outpatient programs, you can expect random drug screenings during your treatment.
-This applies to all our patients; we want to ensure that all members of the White Sands community are continuing to be honest and forthright about their progress.
+This applies to all of our patients; we want to ensure that all members of the White Sands community are continuing to be honest and forthright about their progress.

 Once you are ready to leave the intensive outpatient program behind, we will help to find support groups in your community and aid you in finding a local therapist.
-People who leave our intensive outpatient program will be endowed with the types of decision making skills required to continue to maintain sobriety, and they will receive continued contact from White Sands.
+People who leave our intensive outpatient program will be endowed with the types of decision-making skills required to continue to maintain sobriety, and they will receive continued contact from White Sands.
 We are interested in the happiness and well-being of our community members long after they leave the treatment center.